selfdom - what constitutes a man's self

 verses + verge (fr. slang) - penis (literally 'rod').

-"In order for the journey into light to begin, it was first necessary to free the body from the paralysis imposed upon it by the swathings, and by death itself.
+chapter + "In order for the journey into light to begin, it was first necessary to free the body from the paralysis imposed upon it by the swathings, and by death itself.
 Most important, the jaws of the dead were freed, and the dead given a voice so that he could name, and thus control the various gods, demons and animated objects which would be encountered along the way.
 The words and names were provided by The Book of the Dead; the ceremony of the 'Opening of the Mouth' made their recitation possible" [Budge: The Book of the Dead ch.
 XXIII: 'The Chapter of Opening the Mouth of Osiris' (to give the deceased the power to eat, drink and talk)] + operare (it) - to work.

-quake - Of persons, or parts of the body: To shake, tremble
+quake - Of persons, or parts of the body: To shake, tremble.

-diversion - the turning aside (of anything) from its due or ordinary course or direction.
+diversion - the turning aside (of anything) from its due or ordinary course or direction

 mayhap - perhaps, perchance